 Situated in the heart of the State of Georgia, Macon - Bibb County plays host to two airports: the Macon Downtown Airport and the Middle Georgia Regional Airport.
 Airports are an important part of the transportation system, as well as the economy and can be characterized by two major categories: (Air carrier airports and general aviation airports).
 Air Carrier Airports include facilities that serve regularly scheduled passenger service.
 They are primarily facilities with the capacity to handle significant volumes of freight/cargo and passengers on a daily basis.
 The Middle Georgia Regional Airport accounts for the majority of revenue and traffic generated by airports within this classification.
-General Aviation Airports include smaller facilities which are normally located in counties throughout the State of Georgia.
-These facilities typically have paved runways 2,000 to 5,500 feet in length and are capable of accommodating small (single-engine) and medium sized (multi-engine) aircraft.
+General Aviation Airports include smaller facilities typically have paved runways 2,000 to 5,500 feet in length and are capable of accommodating small (single-engine) and medium sized (multi-engine) aircraft.
 These airports often provide opportunities for businesses with suitable aircraft to avoid the use of larger facilities and minimize air travel associated lag time.